-The Department of Computer Science and Engineering at New York University’s Polytechnic School of Engineering is inviting applications from highly qualified students for its PhD program in Computer Science.
+The Department of Computer Science and Engineering at New York University’s Tandon School of Engineering is inviting applications from highly qualified students for its Ph.D. program in Computer Science.

-We especially encourage students with interests in our main areas of research strengths: computer security and privacy, data analysis and data management, visualization and graphics, algorithms and complexity, and computer games and HCI.
-We are a growing department with about 60 PhD students working with 16 tenured and tenure track faculty members.
+We especially encourage students with interests in our main areas of research strengths: data management and analysis, cybersecurity, computer games, visualization, web search, graphics, vision and image processing, and theoretical computer science.
+We are a growing department with about 70 Ph.D. students working with 21 tenured and tenure-track faculty members.
 Admission to the program is highly selective and usually comes with full financial support for admitted full-time students who lack other sources of support.
 For more information about the department, see: http://engineering.nyu.edu/academics/departments/computer

 Successful applicants to the program are expected to have a BS or MS in Computer Science or a closely related field—such as Electrical Engineering, Mathematics, or Computer Engineering—and should have an outstanding academic record.
 Previous research experience and other technical accomplishments, as evidenced by publications, software, or letters of reference, are also important criteria for admission.
 Financial support, in the form of scholarships, research assistantships, and teaching assistantships, is usually available for admitted applicants.